KMKfw/kmk_firmware/boards/dactyl_tracer/README.md

 ![TopElev](https://i.imgur.com/ReCBppEh.jpeg)

 A split body, concave shaped key well, columnar keyboard, with case halves designed similarly to the [Dactyl CC](/boards/dactyl/README.md#dactyl-cc--ergo-s-1).
-The 'Q' key is vertically offset, from 'A' key, to allow more comfortable actuation using ring finger.
+The "Q" key is vertically offset, from "A" key, to allow more comfortable actuation using ring finger.
 Key arrangement bears slight resemblance to the [Dactyl ManuForm](/boards/dactyl_manuform/) in that:
 1. Row spacing and placement of two outward most thumb keys are identical and
 2. bottom finger key-well row has two keys.